wfhendrix11/COMP-1210/README.md

 # COMP-1210

-Projects from Auburn Univeristy's Fundamentals of Computing I class.
+Projects from my COMP 1210 class.
+All projects were created in the jGRASP IDE, which can be found here: http://www.jgrasp.org/